Ambulance Service

 .

 Front Row: Denise Martin, Logan Mowrer.
 Back Row: Hayden Boeke, Stan Kulow, Larry Kneisel, Cory Duns.
-Not pictured: Clint Miller, John Ziebell, Tim Lindaman, Isaac Imsland, Rex Crosser.
+Not pictured: , Tim Lindaman, Isaac Imsland, Rex Crosser, Caden Bachtell, and Jill Kirkpatrick.

 Officers